gameqa/docs/api-setup/install_redis.md

 $ sudo docker run -p 6379:6379 -it redis/redis-stack-server:latest
 ```

 If successful, you will see a list of messages printed out in the console with the last one saying something along the lines of `* Ready to accept connections`.
-Now we can connect the API to Redis
+Now we can connect the API to Redis.

 ## Connectin API to Redis

 ### Locally